Rezeptbuch-Team/Rezeptbuch/docs/UseCases/UC2_NavigateThroughRecipe.md

 # Navigate Through Recipe
 ## Brief Decription
-including the change of the amount of servings (before starting the walkthrough of the recipe)
+Allow the user to navigate step-by-step through the cooking instructions of a selected recipe.
+Before starting the recipe walkthrough, the user has the option to adjust the number of servings.
+Based on the serving size selected, the application automatically updates the ingredient quantities.
+The user can then proceed through the recipe steps in a guided manner, following the instructions one step at a time.

 ## Mockup
 ![NavigateRecipe](https://github.com/user-attachments/assets/508fe8b1-67b2-4dd4-9183-84fdd3570596)

 ## Sequence Diagram
 ![Navigate Through Recipe Sequenzdiagramm drawio](https://github.com/user-attachments/assets/683c6d26-bc66-48d2-922d-03a593b4aa66)

 ## Special Requirements
+n/a

 ## Pre-Conditions
 * Recipes are stored locally: All recipes must be stored locally in the .NET MAUI application and must be accessible for loading.